rockem-sockem/prototype/README.md

 *Fix deprecated functions.

-*Fix login or singing up twice.
-(Issue may be in modal)
+*FIXED!!!: Fix login or singing up twice.
+(Issue may be in modal). @REASON: Buttoninput
+	was deprecated and so Button was used.

 *Design data collection drop-down menu